dvreeze/yaidom/README.rst

 Usage
 =====

 Yaidom versions can be found in the Maven central repository.
-Assuming version 0.6.2, yaidom can be added as dependency as follows (in an SBT or Maven build):
+Assuming version 0.6.3, yaidom can be added as dependency as follows (in an SBT or Maven build):

 **SBT**::

-    libraryDependencies += "eu.cdevreeze.yaidom" %% "yaidom" % "0.6.2"
+    libraryDependencies += "eu.cdevreeze.yaidom" %% "yaidom" % "0.6.3"

 **Maven2**::

     <dependency>
       <groupId>eu.cdevreeze.yaidom</groupId>
       <artifactId>yaidom_2.9.1</artifactId>
-      <version>0.6.2</version>
+      <version>0.6.3</version>
     </dependency>

 Note that yaidom itself has a few dependencies, which will be transitive dependencies in projects that use yaidom.
+Yaidom has been cross-built for several Scala versions, leading to artifactIds yaidom_2.9.1, yaidom_2.9.2, etc.